DeeEmm/DeeEmm/_posts/2020-09-28-prose-hell.md

 Damn you Jekyll.
 Where's my emoticons. :(

-**EDIT:** After updating my editor to the new [http://deeemm.com/general/2020/09/28/panic-nova.html](Panic Nova Editor) I've decided that the easiest, safest way to maintain this is is by good old fashioned Git.
+**EDIT:** After updating my editor to the new [Panic Nova Editor](http://deeemm.com/general/2020/09/28/panic-nova.html) I've decided that the easiest, safest way to maintain this is is by good old fashioned Git.
 After all, that's what the original idea was - clean, no distractions, no 'magic' editing in a text editor.

 I think prose still has its place, after all it's pretty accessible, but whilst I'm sitting here at my desktop I think that using a text editor is the purest way to blog.
 Plus I get spelling correction, which prose lacks.